A Baker, truffle hunter, grape picker, cheesemaker, and thief?

 Nativity Scene Tradition Dates back over 800 years.

-Nativity scenes, creches de Noel in French, have been a popular Advent and Christmas decoration for homes, churches, and sometimes public places for centuries.
+Nativity scenes, or (creches de Noël) have been a popular Advent and Christmas decoration for homes, churches, and sometimes public places for centuries.

 And it all started 800 years ago.

 The legend is that an Italian friar named St. Francis of Assisi staged the first living nativity scene in 1223.
 According to ‘The Life of St. Francis of Assisi,’ the living nativity scene consisted of a manger, hay, a live ox and a live donkey in a cave in the Italian village of Grecio.